rune/rune/docs/docs/how-it-works/existing-game.md

 Amazing that you're considering adapting your game for multiplayer on Rune! 🥳

-We recommend you use the `rune-games-cli` to generate a game template and copy your game code into that game template.
-Following this approach will take care of any boilerplate and provide a nice development experience with Rune-specific ESLint & Vite plugins.
-You can also quickly get a minimal version of your game working, then add more game logic step-by-step.
+We recommend you follow **approach 1** below, which will take care of any boilerplate and provide a nice development experience with Rune-specific ESLint & Vite plugins.
+You can quickly get a minimal multiplayer version of your game working, then add more game logic step-by-step.
 Alternatively, you can add the SDK manually.

 ### Approach 1: Rune Template